YoussefLagtab/install_mac_apps/README.md

 * currently only .zip and .dmg packages are supported.

-* requirements:
+* add a package:

-add a line for each package to be installed to the file `requirements.txt` with the following:
+add a line for each package to be installed to the file `requirements.txt` with the following:\n `<app_name>:<package_download_url>`
-`<app_name>:<package_download_url>`